arthi-j/devax-eventbridge-demo/README.md

 ### 9. Deploy Forecast function and verify

 Now that local tests have passed, we are ready to deploy our code.
-We will make use of the `sam deploy --guided --tags 'project=devax` command.
+We will make use of the `sam deploy --guided --tags 'project=devax'` command.
 Specifying tags is optional.
 Here are the options I chose.
 Make sure you choose the same AWS region you have been using so far.

 ```shell
 Configuring SAM deploy